Concussion After a Car Accident: Signs You Shouldn’t Ignore

 What Is a Concussion?

-A concussion is a type of traumatic brain injury (TBI) caused by a sudden jolt or impact to the head.
-In car accidents, this often happens when:
+A concussion is a form of traumatic brain injury (TBI) caused by a sudden force that disrupts normal brain function.
+In car accidents, this force doesn’t always require a direct blow to the head.
+Concussions commonly occur when:

-• Your head strikes the steering wheel, window, or headrest, or
+• Your head strikes the steering wheel, dashboard, window, or headrest

 Common Symptoms of a Concussion After a Car Accident